General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 \subsubsection{Pruning of Search Spaces}

 Pruning refers to the process of eliminating unlikely or suboptimal options during the search to reduce the computational burden.
-Because the number of potential pathways can grow exponentially, exhaustive search may be computationally intensive.
-Classical planners employ heuristics, value functions, or logical filters to perform pruning\autocite{bonet2012action}. \glspl{llm} can emulate pruning through learned heuristics, intuitive judgment, or context-driven evaluation, \autocite{gao2025synergizing} reflecting system-1 thinking. \Cref{fig:planning} illustrates how \glspl{llm} can support experimental planning by selectively pruning options.
-Rule-based heuristics derived from domain knowledge can automatically discard routes involving unfavorable motifs, such as chemically strained rings or complex aromatic scaffolds.
-Meanwhile, \glspl{llm} can emulate an expert chemist's intuition by discarding synthetic routes that appear unnecessarily long, inefficient, or mechanistically implausible.
+Classical planners employ heuristics, value functions, or logical filters to perform pruning\autocite{bonet2012action}.

+\Cref{fig:planning} illustrates how \glspl{llm} can support experimental planning by pruning options by emulating an expert chemist's intuition by discarding synthetic routes that appear unnecessarily long, inefficient, or mechanistically implausible.

 To further enhance planning efficacy, \glspl{llm} can be augmented with external tools that estimate the feasibility or performance of candidate plans, enabling targeted pruning of the search space before costly execution.
-In \modelname{ChemCrow}, the \gls{llm} collaborated with specialized chemical tools with knowledge about molecular and reaction properites.
-While \modelname{ChemCrow} does not explicitly generate and prune a large pool of candidate plans, these tools serve as real-time evaluators that help the model avoid unfeasible or inefficient directions during synthesis or reaction planning.

-In addition to external tools, \glspl{llm} can also engage in self-correction, a reflective strategy that identifies and prunes flawed reasoning steps within their own outputs.
-This introspective pruning supports more robust and coherent planning by discarding faulty intermediate steps before they affect final decisions.
-As such, self-correction offers a lightweight yet effective mechanism for narrowing the solution space in complex reasoning tasks.
-At the highest level of oversight, human-in-the-loop frameworks introduce expert feedback to guide pruning decisions.
-The \modelname{ORGANA} system\autocite{darvish2025organa} integrated chemist feedback into the planning process, helping define goals, resolve ambiguities, and eliminate invalid directions.